juliana-hernandez/Analisis_numerico/README.md

-# .
+# Analisis numerico - Juliana Hernandez Montoya

-. is a web application designed to solve numerical methods.
+Analisis numerico is a web application designed to solve numerical methods.
 It is a simple application with a great user interface and is responsive for use on any device.

 The methods that our application solves are:
 - Bisection Method